 What Happens to Your Body When You Have a Hangover

 Christmas, New Year's, birthdays, vacations.
 The celebrations may change, but the primary temptation remains the same—to booze it up—and so do the day-after consequences: The nausea, fatigue, headache, wooziness and general misery of a hangover.
-The Remedy asked the experts why over imbibing causes those familiar symptoms and what you can do to ease them—or prevent them altogether.
+Eat This, Not That!
+Health asked the experts why over imbibing causes those familiar symptoms and what you can do to ease them—or prevent them altogether.

 "Alcohol turns off the process in your kidneys that signal your brain that you're thirsty," says Jordanna Quinn, DO, MS, with Kore Regenerative Medicine in Denver, Colorado.
 "So you end up urinating out all of your fluids, without the signal to your brain to drink more fluids and regulate the water/salt balance in your bloodstream.
 When this signal to your brain is turned off, you don't have enough fluid in your bloodstream, and thus you become dehydrated and experience symptoms of nausea, headache and fatigue."